 Sometimes, the foul parts are beyond the control of developers, like when platform frameworks are designed in unfathomable ways.
 On the other hand: If the changing part of reality, like a functional requirement, does not intrinsically depend on any framework, then the corresponding code shouldn’t depend on it either, otherwise the code wouldn’t be true to that reality.

-Describing reality accurately is not just some heuristic for how to write resilient code.
+To map reality truthfully is not just some heuristic for how to write resilient code.
 In a way, it’s the whole purpose of code.
 Code expresses conceptual and technical realities.
 And effective code tells the truth.

 We might look at this as Law Zero.
 It’s the core of all laws and patterns we’ll discuss.
 At the same time, those laws and patterns will also shine light on this core and will help us recognize and leverage the notion that code, in its essence, speaks about reality.